-- B. Telephone Calls and Emails.
-Communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 2(A) and 4(A).
-For questions that cannot be answered by reference to these Rules or for urgent matters requiring immediate attention, email Chambers with the word "URGENT" in the subject.
-Technical questions pertaining to ECF filings should be directed to the ECF Help Desk at helpdesk@nysd.uscourts.gov or (212) 805-0800.
-Counsel may not submit substantive case-related communications by email without leave of the Court. - C. Hand Deliveries.
+B. Telephone Calls.
+Communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 1(A) and 3(A).
+For questions that cannot be answered by reference to these Rules or for urgent matters requiring immediate attention, call Chambers at (212) 805-0282.

+- C. Faxes.
+Faxes are not permitted except with prior approval of Chambers. - D. Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007 and may not be brought directly to Chambers.
-If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - D. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions, not as ordinary letters, proposed stipulations, or proposed orders.
-The letter-motion must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court as well as any other existing deadlines.
-If the extension will affect any other deadlines in the case, the party seeking the extension should propose amendments to those deadlines as well.
-Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be addressed to that assigned Magistrate Judge.
+If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - E. Requests for Adjournments or Extensions of Time.
+All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions, not as ordinary letters.
+(If a request contains sensitive or confidential information, it may be submitted by e-mail and served on opposing counsel in accordance with Paragraph 1(A) above.)
+The letter-motion must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court.
+Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be directed to that assigned Magistrate Judge.